zeeguu/api/README.md

 # Installation
 1. Install [Zeeguu-Core](https://github.com/zeeguu-ecosystem/Zeeguu-Core).
 The API is a thin layer on top of it.
+2. Make sure to activate the virtualenv in which you installed Zeeguu-Core!
+Most of the packages required by the API, including Core, are already installed there.
 2. Clone this repo and run `python setup.py develop` from within the cloned folder.
-(Make sure to activate the `virtualenv` in which you installed Zeeguu-Core).
 3. Test that your installation works with:

      `./run_tests.sh`